6.10.1. Full-time Academic Load (All Semesters)

 6.10.3.
 Overload (All Semesters)

 Students are normally permitted to register only for as many as 19 semester hours each semester (including all sessions within the semester).
 A student whose academic load exceeds 19 attempted semester hours must obtain overload permission.
 Such overloads may be allowed for students with sophomore standing and a minimum grade-point average of 2.7.
-A request form may be obtained from the HUB or online at http://hub.oglethorpe.edu/files/ 2016/04/Overload-Request.pdf.
-The form requires signed approval by the student’s advisor and the associate provost.
+A request form is available online.
+The form requires approval by the student’s advisor and the associate provost.
 No overload will be approved if the request would result in more than 23 semester hours attempted.
 All students will be charged additional amounts for attempting more than 19 semester hours in a given semester (including all sessions within the semester).

 6.10.4.
 “No Show” Grades and Their Impact on Academic Load